louisdecharson/eviewsSDMX/readme.md

 This very simple app aims at creating html table from SDMX flow in a quick and efficient way in the same spirit as [Widukind](https://github.com/Widukind)

-Currently, the app supports only Insee, ECB or Eurostat SDMX requests but any contribution is very welcome.
+Currently, the app supports only Insee, ECB or Eurostat data natively.

 ### Libraries